-The Amended Facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
-On March 20, 2012, the Amended Facility was further amended to allow us to submit audited financial statements for the year ended December 31, 2011 to the administrative agent within 135 days after December 31, 2011.
-For each applicable year thereafter, we will be required to submit the audited financial statements within the customary 90 days after year end.
-The primary financial covenants contained in the Amended Facility are (i) a total leverage ratio test (not to exceed 4.75 times), (ii) a senior secured leverage ratio test (not to exceed 3.75 times) in the event we issue senior unsecured notes, and (iii) a minimum interest coverage ratio test (not less than 3.0 times).
-We were in compliance with all of the covenants under the Amended Facility as of March 31, 2012.
+Under the credit facility, our terminaling service agreements with Morgan Stanley Capital Group relating to our Florida terminals, Razorback terminals and our Southeast terminals are deemed to be "Specified Contracts."
+The credit facility further provides that an event of default will occur if any Specified Contract is amended without lender approval or terminates in whole or in part, "if such ... termination would reasonably be expected to result in a Material Adverse Effect after taking into account any replacement therefor."
+The credit facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
+The primary financial covenants contained in the credit facility are (i) a total leverage ratio test (not to exceed 4.75 times), (ii) a senior secured leverage ratio test (not to exceed 3.75 times) in the event we issue senior unsecured notes, and (iii) a minimum interest coverage ratio test (not less than 3.0 times).